As Co-founder and President of Fairygodboss, the issues that working women in America face are certainly close to my heart.

 1) The Wage Gap

-According to U.S. Census data, women in the US make 78 cents for every dollar that a man earns.
-Yes, that’s better than when my mom started out (it was 59 cents then) but the US still ranks 74th in gender wage equality among 145 nations, down from 65th place last year.
-According to the World Economic Forum, it’s going to take another 118 years for the global wage gap to close – just in time for my granddaughter’s granddaughter to start looking for a job.
+According to U.S. Census data, women in the U.S. make 82 cents for every dollar that a man earns — and that ratio only gets worse for non-white women.
+Yes, that’s better than when my mom started out (it was 59 cents then) but the US still ranks 74th in gender wage equality among 145 nations, down from 65th place in 2015.
+According to the World Economic Forum, it’s going to take another 118 years for the global wage gap to close — just in time for my granddaughter’s granddaughter to start looking for a job.

 2) Continuing discrimination in evaluation and promotion